 But remember it is better to put out really good content once a month than nonsense content 3 times a month just for the sake of creating content!

-When I first started Life on Waller I was posting three times a week to build up my site’s content, but since have gone to once a week and now back to twice a week.
+When I first started my blog I was posting three times a week to build up my site’s content, but since have gone to once a week and now back to twice a week.

 Promote your posts – Focus on building traffic!